“I would rather be attacked than unnoticed. For the worst thing, you can do to an author is to be silent as to his works.”

 In the Star Wars movies, Luke Skywalker, representing the side of the light or good side, is seen to be in conflict with darkness or evil, that is, the Emperor’s forces, especially Darth Vader.

 The theme of a literary work is the underlying message that it wishes to convey.
 It is an indispensable literary element found in all forms of literature, and authors always resort to conveying a message through the theme.
-The theme has a personalised touch from the author; it not be confused with the topic of the literary work in analysis.
-The following are some of the examples of theme that will help you gauge its usage in literature through the ages.
+The theme has a personalized touch from the author; it not be confused with the topic of the literary work in analysis.
+The following are some examples of themes that will help you gauge their usage in literature through the ages.

-Pride and Prejudice by Jane Austen revolves around the main theme of marriage while some of the minor themes are friendship, coming of age, affection, and romance.
+Pride and Prejudice by Jane Austen revolve around the main theme of marriage while some of the minor themes are friendship, coming of age, affection, and romance.

 Say goodbye to the days of fretting over essay assignments with the fabulous academic writing services at MyessayAssignmenthelp.com!